dinarcon/drupal-migrations-intermediate/TROUBLESHOOTING.md

 # Troubleshooting

-## Drush command not defined
+## Drush command not defined or inability to install migrate_tools

 This module works with Drupal 8 and 9.
-All the examples in this demo module assume Drush 10 is used.
+All the examples in this demo module assume Drush **10.3.x** is used.
 If you are using another version, the commands and their aliases might be different.
 Execute `./vendor/bin/drush list --filter=migrate` to verify the available commands for your version of Drush.

+**Important:** Drush 10.4+ is not compatible with `migrate_tools` <= 5.
+Until a 6.x branch is release for `migrate_plus`, Drush needs to be pinned to `^10.3.0` via Composer.

 If you are using Drush 10, make sure the [Migrate tools](https://www.drupal.org/project/migrate_tools) is **enabled** on the site.
 This module provides the commands for executing migrations from the command line.